East Hampton Town's

 They lost.
 The residents of East Hampton soundly rejected the industry’s blatant attempt to buy control of their Town Board and thereby the airport.

 East Hampton Airport operates like an exclusive country club and profit center, but only for those with aviation interests.
-All income from the property, even from the many non-aviation related businesses on Industrial Rd for example, must be used exclusively for aviation purposes.
-The Town and its residents gain not one cent of income from the 570-acre property.
+All income from the property, even from the many non-aviation related businesses on Industrial Rd, must be used exclusively for aviation purposes.
+The Town and its residents gain not one cent of income from the almost 600-acre property.

 Among those opposed to restrictions on aviation operations at KHTO was a small group of local pilots which continued to advocate for the Town to accept more FAA funds, thereby ensuring the Town would be obligated to keep the airport open 24/7/365, without restrictions of any kind, and well beyond 2021.